JohnMnyika/country-data/README.md

 Used https://restcountries.com free API to make a visualized representation of counties that displays the country name, region, and area size.

+## Requirements

+• Fetch the data from the endpoint.
+• Display a list of the data.
+• Make the list sortable alphabetically by name (ascending, descending).
+• Implement a filter(s) that filters countries:
+- They are smaller than Lithuania by area.
+- That is in the “Oceania” region.

+# Bonus points
+• Use TypeScript
+• Implement pagination

 ## Available Scripts